Covid 19 coronavirus: NZ Treasury unveils record bond tender programme

 Finance Minister Grant Robertson said yesterday New Zealand's ability "to go hard and go early" in the fight against Covid-19 has been underpinned by strong Government finances.

+Treasury data showed that in the eight months to the end of February, net debt was $600m below forecast at 19.2 per cent of GDP, and the surplus of $1.4b was $100m above forecast.

-Economists expect the debt to GDP proportion to blow out to 40 per cent as a result of measures employed to combat the economic impact of the pandemic.
+Economists expect the debt to GDP proportion to blow out to 40 per cent as a result of measures to combat the economic impact of the pandemic.